 Cost: USD35 to USD40

 A shuttle van transports fewer people and can be slightly more expensive than buses.
-However, this is usually still a cheap way of getting to Tulum!
+However, it is usually still a cheap way to get to Tulum!

-It’s a comfortable, fast, safe, and convenient way to save money without having to go through the hassle of catching a regular public bus.
+It’s a comfortable, fast, safe, and convenient way to save money without the hassle of catching a regular public bus.

 Several companies offer this service, and arriving in Tulum will take around 2.5 hours.
-Most shuttles have a maximum capacity of 10 people, so it’s much easier for you and your luggage than regular buses.
+Most shuttles have a maximum capacity of 10 people.
+I like this option because it’s much easier for you and your luggage than regular buses.

-It’s less expensive than a private taxi and not as slow as a public bus.
-It’s always an excellent, budget-friendly option for travelers!
+It’s less expensive than a private taxi and not as slow as a public bus, making it an excellent, budget-friendly option for travelers!

 Journey Duration: 4+ hours